Website icon Xpert.Digital

 It is also evident in document processing and software testing that AI can play a central role in reducing errors.
 Routine activities such as searching documents, recognizing relevant passages or automatically generating test cases are supported by AI and carried out almost error-free.
 This means that human employees are relieved of monotonous tasks and can concentrate on more complex activities.
 At the same time, process quality increases because errors in routine tasks are drastically reduced.

 In software development, for example, AI-based test systems can automatically identify those areas that are particularly prone to errors.
-If these are checked specifically and more intensively, the software quality increases significantly.
-A software testing engineer explained: “Without AI, we would never have achieved such a high level of test coverage.
-The technology shows us exactly where potential errors lurk before the code goes into production.”
+If these are checked and more intensively checked, the software quality increases significantly.
+A software test engineer explained: “Without AI, we would never have achieved such a high degree of test cover.
+The technology shows us exactly where potential mistakes lurk before the code goes into production. ”

 6. Cross-industry applications and best practices